WentianZhang-ML/GatingAno/README.md

     --path {data dir}
     ```

-    For example, to generate the image-level label of IDRiD dataset
+    For example, to generate the image-level label of IDRiD dataset, you can run
     `python3 data_find.py --dataset 'IDRiDc' --path './dataset/' `

-    And then you can get lists containing images and corresponding labels in './label/'.
+    And then you will get lists containing images and corresponding labels in './label/'.

 *   Training and testing model

+    For example, to train pixel-level anomaly detection task on ADAM dataset, you can run
      ```
      python3 main.py \
-     --dataset ['IDRiD'/'IDRiDc'/'ADAM'/'ADAMc'] \
+     --dataset 'ADAM' \
-     --datadir './labels/' \
+     --datadir './labels/ADAM/' \
-     --lr 1e-4 \
+     --lr 1e-3 \
-     --level '['image'/'pixel']
+     --level 'pixel' ;
      ```